 - You will need a so-called fin – mini-brewer that reminds drip coffee maker.
-Basically it is a construction that consist of a small iron cup with holes in its bottom, a round saucer with holes, a press and a lid.
+Basically, it is a construction that consists of a small iron cup with holes in its bottom, a round saucer with holes, a press, and a lid.

 - You need to put the saucer on your mug, and then put the iron cup atop of the saucer.